You’re trying really hard to focus on studies.

 You cannot manipulate the outside noise, but who says you can’t control your study timings?

 A Relative in Need is a Relative Indeed

-Why not request them to give you a room for studying?
-I mean, for the time being, of course.
+Request a supportive relative to give lend you a room for studies, for the time being, of course.

-Or you can request a friend to give you some study space if his house happens to be in a quieter neighbourhood.
-With only a few gangs of dogs barking at full volume. (wuff, wuff!)
+Or maybe you can request a friend to give you some study space if his house happens to be in a quieter neighbourhood.
+With only a couple of gangs of dogs barking at full volume. (wuff, wuff!)

 Take a deep breath.
 Close your eyes for a moment and speak to yourself, “I am now going to focus on my studies.
 I know distractions are there, but they mean nothing.
 My focus is powerful than distractions.”